jdrumgoole/pymongo-transactions/README.md

 In a MongoDB replica set all writes are directed to the Primary node.
 If the primary node fails or becomes inaccessible (e.g. due to a network partition) writes in flight may fail.
 In a non-transactional scenario the driver will recover from a single failure and [retry the write](https://docs.mongodb.com/manual/core/retryable-writes/).
-In a multi-document transaction we must recover and rety in the event of these kinds of failures. this code is encapsulated in `transaction_retry.py`.
-We both retry the transaction and retry the commit to handle scenarios where the primary failures within the transaction and/or the commit operation.
+In a multi-document transaction we must recover and retry in the event of these kinds of transient failures.
+This code is encapsulated in `transaction_retry.py`.
+We both retry the transaction and retry the commit to handle scenarios where the primary fails within the transaction and/or the commit operation.

 <pre>